Detecting gravitational waves by emission of photons from charged Weber bars: Action for the model system

 \section{Action for the model system}

 We model the resonant bar by considering the collective mass of the vibrating particles as a single particle with mass $m_0$ while it is connected to a heavier mass particle $m_\infty$ while connected by a massless spring with oscillation frequency $\omega_0$.
 The spring length $\xi=\sqrt{\xi_i\xi^i}$ is effectively the geodesic separation between the two masses $m_0$ and $m_\infty$.
-If one now considers that the heavier mass is following a time-like geodesic then the coordinates of the particle with smaller mass $\mathcal{Y}^\mu=\{t,\xi^i\}$ simple are in the Fermi-normal coordinate system.
-In Fermi-normal coordinates the background metric can be expressed up to second order in the geodesic separation as
+If one now considers that the heavier mass is following a time-like geodesic then the coordinates of the particle with smaller mass is given simply by the Fermi-normal coordinates$\mathcal{Y}^\mu=\{t,\xi^i\}$ \cite{Fermi_Normal,Fermi_Normal2}.
+This coordinate is extensively used also in simple gravitational wave as well as graviton detector models \cite{QGravD,QGravLett,KannoSodaTokuda, KannoSodaTokuda2,OTMGraviton}.

 The total action for the system will comprise of the action for the two particles $m_0$ as well as $m_{\infty}$.
 Now, as $m_\infty$ follows a time-like geodesic and is placed as the origin of the Fermi-normal coordinates the dynamics for $m_\infty$ can simply be ignored.
 One can approximately write down the action for the model system as